gnikolovski/svg_formatter/README.md

 1. Add file field to your content type and add svg to allowed file extensions settings.
-2. Go to the 'Manage display' and change field format to 'Svg formatter'.
+2. Go to the 'Manage display' and change field format to 'SVG formatter'.
 3. Set image dimensions if you want.

 ###AUTHOR